-If you use the drug without any medical supervision or guidance, you’re likely to be addicted.
+If you use the drug without any medical supervision or guidance, you’re likely to develop an addiction to methadone.
 This is viewed as a severe psychiatric disorder, and you’re likely to experience moderate to severe symptoms.

 Addiction can lead to several physical effects such as poor self-care and hygiene.
-Addicts will share needs when injecting methadone, and this increases your chances of contracting a blood-borne disease like hepatitis or HIV.
+Addicts will share needs when injecting methadone and other drugs, which increases the chances of contracting a blood-borne disease like hepatitis or HIV.

 Those who combine methadone addiction with other illicit drugs risk suffering from organ damage and long-term health issues.
 These can be brain damage, cardiovascular system damage, hypertension, and liver damage.

 If you’re suffering from methadone addiction, you don’t need to give it to the temptations and its relief.
 Withdrawal and addiction treatment can help you regain control of your health and improve your lifestyle.

 Treatment usually involves reducing your daily dose.
 If your dose is 40 mg, you can start dropping it down by 3 mg.
 When you get to 20, drop it by 2 mg.
 Continue this until you get to 5 mg a day.

 These steps ensure a slow but comfortable withdrawal process without resulting in severe withdrawal symptoms.
 Of course, you’ll experience some symptoms after withdrawing.

 Methadone is an opiate medication for people who have developed opiate use disorders.
 Fortunately, when methadone program requirements are followed and medication is taken as prescribed, it can be a huge help in recovering your life after addiction.

 If you’re short on time and looking for help contact (855) 976-2092.